tillda/proman/README.md

 ## TODO

-- Simple keyboard shortcuts to restart one of the processes
+- Simple keyboard shortcuts to restart one or more of the processes
 - Throttle (group) output lines by some time interval (300ms)
 - Add "color" option to processes
-- Move from pm.JSON to .JS (module)